Food review: Easy Sunday morning at Blether coffee shop in Cults

 My husband once bought a Gustav Klimt tie.
-He picked it up in a specialist tie and hankerchief shop in Belfast in the mid-1990s.
+He picked it up in a specialist tie and handkerchief shop in Belfast in the mid-1990s.

 He told me this over breakfast at Blether in Cults after his memory was jogged by Van Morrison singing Brown Eyed Girl in the background.